 Games that support technologies such as NVIDIA's CUDA or AMD's Stream will benefit here.
 You should look for a card that has a high GPU boost clock speed, but also a high number of CUDA cores.

 Overclocking your graphics card sounds scary, but it really isn't.
 You remember the first time you installed a mod for a game?
 Do you remember that moment of apprehension where you were worried you might break the game forever?
 Graphics card overclocking is no more difficult than installing a mod for a game: infact, it's probably a lot easier.
 There's also little danger of doing any damage to your hardware.

 Picking a graphics card that is designed for overclocking is a must for gamers looking to mod their games, in my opinion.
 If you're going to push the limits of the game you're playing, you're also going to need to push the hardware that you're running on.
-Graphics cards that are designed with overclocking in mind will often include tools in the box such as ASUS' GPU Tweak or MSI's Afterburner, and will still honour any warrantee or guarantee, even if these tools are used.
+Graphics cards that are designed with overclocking in mind will often include tools in the box such as ASUS' GPU Tweak or MSI's Afterburner, and will still honor any warrantee or guarantee, even if these tools are used.

 Overclocking your card is often a fairly simple process.
 All it really involves is pushing up the CPU clock by around 10Mhz at a time, running a benchmark for ten minutes, and then repeating the process until you start to see glitches or artefacts, or your game / pc crashes (it sounds scarier than it is, honestly).
 You then dial the clock back a bit to give yourself some headroom, then repeat the process with the memory clock speed (although by 100Mhz instead of 10Mhz), until you reach the same conclusion.
 There are more advanced overclocking capabilities too, such as increasing voltages, but I don't recommend these unless you're confident in what you're doing.